Aaraiz-A/cs30-major-project/proposal.md

 - A main character that moves (done)
 - A physics engine (using p5play) (done)
 - The main character's weapon (done)
-- an enemy type
+- an enemy type (done)
 - at least 2 levels
 - Death
 - Camera is centered around the main character (done)
-- main character has lives/health bar
+- main character has lives/health bar (done)

 ## Nice to have
 - Sprites for the project